uuid6/new-uuid-encoding-techniques-ietf-draft/TRADEOFFS.md

 ### Padding
 - Generally if padding is part of the output the maximum length of the output will be fixed
 - Padding characters are usually `=` but may be different in different encoding languages
+- Depending on the algorithm padding may be ommited from the output.
+This of course  will change the Text Length (Max Chars).

 ### Case Sensitive
 - Fore example: Does `A == a`?